filipnaudot/lightbench/README.md

 ```

 > [!NOTE]
-> You onle need to include each key **if you intend to use the corresponding feature**.
+> You only need to include each key **if you intend to use the corresponding feature**.